andrewfishersb/Stockipy-Android-App/README.md

 * Open up android studio
 * go to specific directions and press the launch button and what not specifics for using an emulator vs your own device

+## Future Goals and Ideas
+* With ingredients on shopping list, swipe to delete or add to the fridge
+* When adding an item use a modal
+* When adding an item to shopping cart, if its in your fridge it will ask if you are sure you want to add it
+* Set number of a specific items or cups/tablespoons left of some item (reach goal)
+* suggestion when start typing an ingredient (reach goal) - would be good with API integration
+* categorize recipe cuisine (reach goal)

 ## Technologies Used